138paulmiller/Mancala-AI-Bot/README.md

 # Minimax

+The Minimax algorithm is computationally expensive.
+So, to shorten the time it takes for the AI to make a decision a maximum search depth is set.
+However, the algorithm still performs an exhaustive search on the game tree, so Alpha-Beta pruning was employed.
+To further speed up the AI's thought process, the Minimax AI mkes use of multithreading by initiall spawning 1 thread for each of tbe 6 possible choices.
+Each thread performs a Minimax search and returns the predictive score for the move, then the threads are joined and the thread yielding the largest score is chosen.

+##### Interface

 - eval_heuristic(board)
 - alphabeta( board, alpha, beta, player, depth)
 - get_move_score( move)
 - move_parallel( board)
 - move_serial( board)
 - move(board, parallel=True)